i3-hackathon/bmw-php-sdk/README.md

     php composer.phar install
     ```

-3. Lastly, you need to include the Composer autolader in your bootstrap:
+3. Lastly, you need to include the Composer autoloader in your bootstrap:

     ```php
     require '[/path/to/vendor]/autoload.php';